sowsan/architecture-center/docs/cloud-adoption/governance/identity-baseline/toolchain.md

 When you choose this method, Azure AD handles users' sign-in process.
 Coupled with seamless single sign-on (SSO), users can sign in to cloud apps without having to reenter their credentials.
 With cloud authentication, you can choose from two options:

-**Azure AD password hash synchronization**: The simplest way to enable authentication for on-premises directory objects in Azure AD.
+**Azure AD password hash synchronization:** The simplest way to enable authentication for on-premises directory objects in Azure AD.
 This method can also be used with any method as a back-up failover authentication method in case your on-premises server goes down.

-**Azure AD Pass-through Authentication**: Provides a persistent password validation for Azure AD authentication services by using a software agent that runs on one or more on-premises servers.
+**Azure AD passthrough authentication:** Provides a persistent password validation for Azure AD authentication services by using a software agent that runs on one or more on-premises servers.

 > [!NOTE]
 > Companies with a security requirement to immediately enforce on-premises user account states, password policies, and sign-in hours should consider the pass-through Authentication method.